yohanb/spsave-webpack-plugin/README.md

 # License

-This project is licensed under [ISC](https://opensource.org/licenses/ISC).
+This project is licensed under MIT.